dv516/RNA-transcription-modelling-and-DS/Documentation.md

 ### Background

 This model aims to link effective RNA yield in RNA vaccine transcription, which is a grouped term representing the  absolute RNA yield crtical quality attribute (CQA) minus degradation CQA.
-It is assumed that this effective RNA yield corresponds to a subset of the experimental measurements in [reference to Prof. Shattock's publication], namely a measurement of the mass of RNA sequences that are not degraded (have a certain minimum length).
+It is assumed that this effective RNA yield corresponds to a subset of the experimental RNA yield from a statistical Design Of Experiments dataset (cf. *Experimental_Data.xlsx*), namely a measurement of the mass of RNA sequences that are not degraded (have a certain minimum length).

 Whereas the proposed CQA accounts for the necessary quantity of RNA produced, this does not account for other CQAs:
 - Sequence identity is crucial in assuring translation of the RNA in the patient's cell into the polypeptides that act as 'active pharmaceutical ingredient', and are recognised by the patient's immune system as antigen.
 - 5'capping: 5'capping of the RNA sequence not only protects the RNA from being degraded.
-In the patient's cell, incorrect 5'capping can lead to the RNA sequence being recognised as foreign, leading to a cell-wide (??) shutdown of RNA translation [reference]
+In the patient's cell, incorrect 5'capping can lead to the RNA sequence being recognised as foreign shutting down translation of RNA.

-A lack of mechanistic, biological understanding currently is inhibiting the development of models that link sequence identity and 5'capping to critical process parameters (CPPs) such as spermidine concentration, and we want to refrain from using statistical or data-driven models in this publication.
+A lack of mechanistic, biological understanding is currently inhibiting the development of models that link sequence identity and 5'capping to critical process parameters (CPPs) such as spermidine concentration, and we want to refrain from using statistical or data-driven models in this manuscript.

 We propose a simple mechanistic model linking the production of effective RNA yield (RNA yield CQA and degradation CQA) to the following critical process parameters:
 - Reaction time
 - Total initial Mg concentration
 - Total initial NTP concentration
-- T7RNAP enzyme concentration
+- Initial total T7RNAP enzyme concentration

 ### Model

 The buffer solution of the RNA transcription reactor is complex.
-It is assumed that the main species present in solution affecting transcription and degradtion kinetics are: Mg <sup>2+</sup>, NTP <sup>4-</sup> (all nucleotides are assumed to be the same), H<sup>+</sup>, HEPES <sup>-</sup> (buffer) and PPi <sup>4-</sup> (pyrophosphate)
+It is assumed that the main species present in solution affecting transcription and degradtion kinetics are: Mg<sup>2+</sup>, NTP<sup>4-</sup> (all nucleotides are assumed to be the same), H<sup>+</sup>, HEPES<sup>-</sup> (buffer) and PPi<sup>4-</sup> (pyrophosphate)

 These 5 free solution components can form the following 10 complexes:
-HNTP<sup>3-</sup>, MgNTP<sup>2-</sup>, Mg2NTP, MgHNTP<sup>-</sup>, MgPPi<sup>2+</sup>, Mg2PPi, HPPi<sup>3-</sup>, H2PPi<sup>2-</sup>, MgHPPi<sup>-</sup>
+HNTP<sup>3-</sup>, MgNTP<sup>2-</sup>, Mg<sub>2</sub>NTP, MgHNTP<sup>-</sup>, MgPPi<sup>2+</sup>, Mg<sub>2</sub>PPi, HPPi<sup>3-</sup>, H<sub>2</sub>PPi<sup>2-</sup>, MgHPPi<sup>-</sup>

 We propose the following system of differential-algebraic equations to model the RNA yield $[𝑅𝑁𝐴]_{𝑡𝑜𝑡}$ respresenting the CQA.
 In its differential expression, it can be seen that the production and consumption of $[𝑅𝑁𝐴]_{𝑡𝑜𝑡}$ consists of transcription and degradation kinetics as stand-ins for the respective CQAs.